ShantaUW/SoccerApp-Player-Management/Soccer/frontend/Readme.md

-# Inside Backend There are 3 main Folders
+# Inside Frontend There are 3 main Folders
 ## public
 Put jpeg file and the index.html
 ## src